xxc3nsoredxx/xxc3nsoredxx/yubikey_linux_2fa/README.md

 If root is not logged in the script should do nothing.

 You can find my script for this [here][root_lock.sh].
-TODO: REPLACE THE LINK WITH THE WORKING LINK ONCE THE SCRIPT IS UPLOADED.

 If root isn't already logged in, log in.
 Then unplug the Yubikey.